Nor'easter Horns In On March Madness And The Last Days Of Winter

 Spring isn't until Monday — and even then, that doesn't guarantee an end to snow.

-The powerful nor'easter has caused the National Weather Service to issue blizzard warnings in parts of Pennsylvania, New Jersey, New York Connecticut, Rhode Island, Massachusetts, New Hampshire and Maine.
+The powerful nor'easter has caused the National Weather Service to issue blizzard warnings in parts of Pennsylvania, New Jersey, New York, Connecticut, Rhode Island, Massachusetts, New Hampshire and Maine.

-The storm is expected to dump 1 to 2 feet of snow on New York City.
+The storm is expected to dump one to two feet of snow on New York City.

 Coastal flood warnings are posted from Delaware to Massachusetts.